20+ Expert Tips For Visiting Rome

 Tickets sell out well in advance.
 Book as soon as you know your exact visit date.

-Alternatively, you can book a curated tour with a private tour company in Rome, which is what I’ve done.
+Alternatively, you can book a guided tour.
 You’ll skip the line and get a knowledgable tour guide who will also take you to the other imperial sites, the Roman Forum and Palatine Hill.

 St. Peter's Basilica